 Protected Area Permit (PAP) for Foreigners — Sorted, Start to Finish

 Planning to visit Arunachal Pradesh, Nagaland, Manipur or Mizoram on a foreign passport?
-You need a Protected Area Permit — arranged in advance through a government-registered operator.
-Tell us your trip and we'll connect you with our registered local travel partner who handles the permit, the mandatory guide, and your tour.
+You need a Protected Area Permit — arranged in advance through a government-registered operator or the official e-FRRO portal.
+This honest guide covers exactly how to get one: the routes, real 2026 costs, lead times and what to prepare.

 Which Northeast states need a PAP for foreigners?